nadzyah/baseline-data-form/README.md

 ```
 ## Upload and delete files

-As it was mentioned above, all the files are stored in `/media` folder.
-Files from each organization are stored in isolated sub-folder with organization's uuid as the sub-folder's name.
+As was mentioned above, all the files are stored in the `/media` folder.
+Files from each organization are stored in an isolated subfolder with the organization's UUID as the subfolder's name.

-When user deletes a file, the file is also deleted from the server.
+When a user deletes a file, the file is also deleted from the server.
 But in case you delete an organization from the database, all the files that are associated with it are deleted only from the database and continue to be stored on the server, thus you should remove them manually.

 ## Access the filled data

-To get the last saved version of the yaml-data in plain text use `http://<server's_IP>:<port>/<uuid>/yamldata.yml`
+To get the last saved version of the YAML-data in plain text use `http://<server's_IP>:<port>/<uuid>/yamldata.yml`

-To get files that the customer uploads see `media/<uuid>/` folder.
+To get files that the customer uploads see the `media/<uuid>/` folder.

-The commands output is stored in json format, here's an example:
+The commands output is stored in JSON format, here's an example:

 ```json
 {